 A quality control system should then document and record these key criteria.
 Now, all employees understand which components to check for defects.

-Measure The Right Metrics
+Measure The Right Metrics For Quality Control Systems

 The next step is identifying a process.
 Therefore, each criterion meets: